samueldsingh/data-engineering/interview_questions/13-functions.md

 - Achieves Code reusability
 - When enhancements are required, we need "code changes" in only one place

-## 2. What is the difference between arguments and parameters in a function
+## 2. Why we need to write functions

+## 3. Define function and explain in detail

+## 4. State vs Behavior

+## 5. Function types

+## 6. Function calling ways

+## 7. How to print function name.
+Explain how a function will be loaded

+## 8. Parameter vs Argument

 In the context of functions, "arguments" and "parameters" are related but distinct concepts.
 They refer to different things in the function definition and function call: